 The period during which American Crystal Sugar Company plants are in operation to process sugarbeets into sugar and agri-products is referred to as the "campaign."

 During the campaign, the company's factories operate 24 hours per day, seven days per week.
-In the Red River Valley, the campaign typically begins in September and continues until the available supply of sugarbeets has been depleted, which generally occurs in May of the following year.
+The campaign typically begins in September and continues until the available supply of sugarbeets has been depleted, which generally occurs in May of the following year.

 While the timing of the company's processing activities are connected to the start of the harvest and the available supply of sugarbeets, the sales of sugar and agri-products occur ratably throughout the year.